Arnaud-github/PVinNEMO/README.md

 # PVinNEMO
-Calculation of PV in NEMO
+Calculation of the full potential vorticity (PV) in NEMO: documentation, python codes and sample data to test the code